Phil Bard: Biography

 During the Spanish Civil War, Bard joined the Abraham Lincoln Brigade, serving as the Lincoln Battalion's political commissar, but left the military because of ill health.
 He continued to aid the loyalists in Spain by serving as the executive secretary of the Friends of the Abraham Lincoln Brigade.
 Morris Cohen wrote that a speech by Bard at a Bronx County Communist Party meeting inspired him to join the International Brigades in 1937.

 Using his background in art, he worked as the advertising manager for the Daily Worker, where he attracted controversy in 1950 for refusing to publish advertisements for a film criticizing the trial of Cardinal Midszenty.
 Bard became paralyzed on his right side after an illness but he trained himself to draw with his left hand.
 Bard had his first solo exhibition of drawings in 1955 at ACA Galleries At this time, his work still reflected his left-wing sympathies, depicting human figures "shrunken in body and spirit" in "a world on the point of crumbling".

-Beyond his political activities and art, Bard continued to support himself as a comic artist, drawing art for the comic book Minute-Man.He was the author of one play, an allegorical story of a blind veteran, called Ninth Month Midnight.
+Beyond his political activities and art, Bard continued to support himself as a comic artist, drawing art for the comic book Minute-Man and working on other Fawcett books such as Captain Marvel Jr. due to his fast drawing speed, before leaving Fawcett in 1944; The Who's Who of American Comic Books lists Bard as an inker on Captain America stories in 1942 and Newsboy Legion and Sandman comics for DC before leaving the industry.
+He was the author of one play, an allegorical story of a blind veteran, called Ninth Month Midnight.
 It was performed in 1949 by the Abbe Practical Workshop.
 Bard died on March 12, 1966, at the Jewish Chronic Disease Hospital in Brooklyn.